 The issue has taken on heightened significance since US and Russian officials tabled a 28-point peace plan last month, part of which proposed using a slice of Russia’s frozen overseas assets for joint US-Russian investments.

-Yesterday, President Zelensky said Ukraine could consider abandoning its ambitions to join NATO if strong security guarantees from the US, Europe and other allies were put in place to prevent a future Russian invasion.
+Yesterday, Mr Zelensky said Ukraine could consider abandoning its ambitions to join NATO if strong security guarantees from the US, Europe and other allies were put in place to prevent a future Russian invasion.

 He has resisted Russia’s demands, tacitly supported by the Trump administration, that Ukraine withdraw from parts of the eastern Donbas region that Russia has been unable to capture militarily.